cudoventures/cudos-docs/docs/node/overview/validator-mechanics.md

 ## Slashing and penalties

 A slashing event occurs if two **Validator nodes** sign the same block with the same key (double signing) or if the Validator becomes unavailable.
-A Validator's staked CUDOS (including CUDOS of users that delegated to them) can then be slashed.
+A Validator's staked tokens (including tokens of users that delegated to them) can then be slashed.

 Other penalties depends on the severity of the violation.